wintkhantlin/memory-management-101/README.md

 # Memory Management

-This repository is for learning and practicing memory management in C. I use it to document my daily learning progress.
+This repository is for learning and practicing memory management in C, C++, and Rust.
+I use it to document my daily learning progress.

 ![C Language](https://img.shields.io/badge/programming-C%20Language-blue)